fderyckel/ifitwala_ed_V0/README.md

 It has several modules such as:
 * [Student](https://github.com/fderyckel/ifitwala_ed/tree/develop/ifitwala_ed/student).
 Mainly to capture all demographics data related to students and guardians.
 * [Schedule](https://github.com/fderyckel/ifitwala_ed/blob/master/ifitwala_ed/schedule/README.md).
 Mainly to help create students and instructors schedule.
-It has all program and courses.
+It has all programs and courses.
 * [School Settings](https://github.com/fderyckel/ifitwala_ed/blob/master/ifitwala_ed/school_settings/README.md).
 Mainly  to set up
   * the academic calendar (start and end of academic year, academic terms),
   * the various sections (Kindergarden, Primary-School, Middle-School, High-School)